 For the next permit term, MS4s that discharge to surface waters impaired for certain pollutants or that discharge to waters in the Chesapeake Bay watershed will need to implement specific best management practices or develop TMDL Plans or Pollutant Reduction Plans.
 To assist MS4s with understanding their obligations regarding impaired waters, DEP has prepared an MS4 Requirements Table.
 The Table consists of two parts – one for Municipal MS4s (PDF) and one for Non-Municipal MS4s (PDF).
 See also the Instructions (PDF) for understanding and using the Table and for methods to provide comments.
 DEP will continue to solicit comments on this table to ensure that all discharges to impaired waters are accurately represented.

-DEP will be offering two series of MS4 workshops across the State starting the summer of 2016.
+DEP is now offering a second series of MS4 workshops across the State starting in September 2016.

-The second series of one day workshops will cover how to prepare the Pollutant Reduction Plans and TMDL Plans that must be submitted as part of the application or NOI for some permittees.
-Registration information for these workshops will be coming soon.
+This second series of one day workshops will cover how to prepare the Pollutant Reduction Plans and TMDL Plans that must be submitted as part of the application or NOI for some permittees.